AustEcon/bitsv/docs/source/guide/intro.rst

     (py2) >python -m timeit -s "from pybitcoincash import BitcoinCashPrivateKey" "BitcoinCashPrivateKey('c28a9f80738f770d527803a566cf6fc3edf6cea586c4fc4a5223a5ad797e1ac3').public_key().to_hex()"
     10 loops, best of 3: 190 msec per loop

-We'll use two1 only as that was the closest to Bitcash.
+We'll use two1 only as that was the closest to Bit.
 Getting the address:

 .. code-block:: bash

-    $ python -m timeit -s "from bitcash import Key;k=Key()" "k.address" 1000000 loops, best of 3: 0.249 usec per loop
+    $ python -m timeit -s "from bitsv import Key;k=Key()" "k.address" 1000000 loops, best of 3: 0.249 usec per loop
     $ python -m timeit -s "from two1.bitcoincash.crypto import PrivateKey;k=PrivateKey.from_random()" "k.public_key.address()"
     10000 loops, best of 3: 31.1 usec per loop